mfoq/To-do-list/README.md

 ## Description:

-This Laravel 11 project serves RESTful API for managing a list of tasks (to-do list).
+This Laravel 11, PHP 8.2.7, MySql, sqlite(For Unit test only) project serves RESTful API for managing a list of tasks (to-do list).
 The API provides functionality to add, view (one task/ All Tasks With Filters), edit, and delete tasks, as well as assign tasks to users.
 Each task have a title, description, due date, and status (e.g., "Pending", "Blocked", "In Progress", "Completed"), JWT, role-based access control, only users with the "admin" role can manage users, phpunit for unit testing, only one test case implemented inside the tests folder.

-It is designed to Software Developer Role - Test Assignment -
+It is designed to Software Developer Role - Test Assignment - Backend.
-Backend.

 ### Installation: